 My favorite decoration is the witch in the rocking chair.
 She's motion-activated and is creepy but funny at the same time.

 One of my favorite party themes has been the Dead Man's Diner.
 I was so excited to recreate it again this year.

-We served Hand-Burgers (hamburgers), Severed Fingers (hot dogs with finger nails and knuckles), Canibal's Chili served with Corn Bread and Biscuit Skulls, Shredded Ribs (pulled pork served on skull shaped buns).
+We served Hand-Burgers (hamburgers), Severed Fingers (hot dogs with fingernails and knuckles), Canibal's Chili, Pizza Skulls, and Shredded Ribs (pulled pork served on skull-shaped buns).
 We also had French fries, onion rings, macaroni and cheese, and various appetizers including a creepy cheese ball served in a skull.

 Our guests could also get a Dead Man's Float (a root beer float made with ice cream brains and skeletons) and dozens of other desserts.